mayasharma2110/Bookworm/README.md

 ### Skeleton

-I used Balsamiq to make the wireframes for this project.
-The website was designed to have 6 pages - Home, Login, Register, New Review, Manage Books and Manage Categories.
+I used pen and paper to make the wireframes for this project.
+The website was designed to have 11 pages - Home, Login, Register, New Review, Edit Review, Manage Books, Add Book, Edit Book, Manage Genres, Add Genre and Edit Genre.
 The webiste also includes a logout link which logs out signed in users and takes them to the home page.

 #### Wireframes Navbar